• Skip to primary navigation

 If you love white chocolate, these Milky Bar cookies are going to be your new favourite dessert!
 They're soft and chewy with crispy edges and they're super easy to make.
 Packed full of silky smooth Milky Bar chocolate buttons and chunks, they're sure to be popular with all of your friends and family.

 Do you prefer your cookies cakey or chewy?
 I, and most people I know, are definitely on team soft and chewy.
-If you are too then you're going to love this recipe!
+If you are, too then you're going to love these Milky Bar cookies!

 Ingredients